 Ms. Mellen stated that she did not believe they had a contingency fund.
 Ms. Mellen stated that the schools had a half-million dollar budget.
-Ms. Mellen stated that if there was an emergency they would remove a project.
+Ms. Mellen stated

 Mr. Richardson asked if the Committee would like more information on the school expansion.